PX4/PX4-user_guide/en/config/safety.md

 ### RC Loss Failsafe {#rc_loss_failsafe}

-The RC Loss failsafe is triggered if the RC transmitter link is lost.
+The RC Loss failsafe is triggered if the RC transmitter link is lost *in manual modes* (RC loss does not trigger the failsafe in automatic modes - e.g. during missions).

 ![Safety - RC Loss (QGC)](../../assets/qgc/setup/safety/safety_rc_loss.png)